 About us

 Sweet Life is an inspiring diabetes community for South Africans with diabetes.
-We are a registered NPO with a single focus: to empower people with diabetes in South Africa.
+We are a registered non-profit with a single focus: to empower people with diabetes in South Africa.

 South Africa’s largest online diabetes community

-- To solve diabetes education in SA, by testing out different formats, languages and language.
+- To solve diabetes education in SA, by testing out different formats and languages.

 - To empower people with diabetes on their journey to a healthy, happy life – by providing answers to all their diabetes questions, and a community to support and share their experiences.